Master of Industrial and Labor Relations (M.I.L.R.) Degree Program Policy

 2. Administration of the Program

 The Graduate Field of Industrial and Labor Relations administers the general requirements for the M.I.L.R.
 Degree through the ILR Graduate Committee.
 This Committee is composed of 6 elected faculty members, with the ILR Associate Dean of Academic Affairs and the ILR Director of Graduate Studies as ex-officio members.
 This Committee reviews applications for admission, administers the program of study, and recommends the awarding of the degree for those who have satisfactorily met the requirements.

 Requirements for admission to the M.I.L.R.
 Degree Program include:

 - Aptitude for graduate work as demonstrated by the GRE or GMAT examination and other appropriate criteria, including undergraduate (and previous graduate level) success and academic recommendations.
 NOTE: there is no specific minimum test score or GPA; applications are considered on all relative merits.

 - A demonstrated desire and goals appropriate to this field of study, especially as expressed in the statement of purpose.

-Applicants are required to submit a completed Cornell Graduate Application (and application fee); statement of purpose; complete transcripts from all institutions attended; GRE or GMAT Test scores; TOEFL Scores from international applicants*; a resume or CV detailing applicant's work experience; and 2 letters of recommendation from a college or university faculty member acquainted with applicant's academic work (academic references are preferred but professional references will be accepted).
+Applicants are required to submit a completed Cornell Graduate Application (and application fee); statement of purpose; complete transcripts from all institutions attended; GRE or GMAT Test scores; TOEFL Scores from international applicants*; a resume or CV detailing applicant's work experience; 2 letters of recommendation from a college or university faculty member acquainted with applicant's academic work (academic references are preferred but professional references will be accepted), and a video interview.